 "Sorry if …” and Other Sorry Apologies

 I’m not an advocate of perfection in human relationships, so the purpose of this writing is not to generate more perfect apologies.
-As a life coach, I often encounter people’s guilt, real or imagined, and I’ve come to have a deeper respect for the importance of forgiving ourselves: we hold ourselves back by holding onto guilt and, thus, stained, sorry perceptions of ourselves.
+As a life coach, I often encounter people’s guilt, real or imagined, and I’ve come to have a deeper respect for the importance of forgiving ourselves: we hold ourselves back by holding onto guilt and, thus, holding onto stained, sorry perceptions of ourselves.

 Forgiveness is ultimately something to work out with ourselves.
 When we want someone else’s forgiveness, we really ultimately need our own, and must forgive ourselves whether others do or not.
 They may or may not forgive us; their forgiveness may or may not come quickly.
 We’re free when we forgive ourselves; we're free when we don't require their forgiveness to access our own.

 That said, in the name of keeping things clear with other human beings, it's a good thing to ask for their forgiveness on the way to self-forgiveness.
 It does help to know what constitutes a good apology in order to apply it as needed.
 Quite simply, a good apology is specific, direct, and brief, followed by a margin (perhaps a generous margin) of silence.
 This allows the recipient to take it in, release the sting of whatever went down, and grapple with their own inner tugging between forgiveness and unforgiveness.
 A sampling of unappealing, ineffective apologies follows.

 Ay.
 Really?
 What for?
 Do you even know why the other feels so stung if that’s all you’ve got?
 Do you just want the tension to be over?
 This level of apology often garners a flimsy or false forgiveness.
 A good apology states clearly what you’re sorry for.